Fernando-Fernandez/ONNXTransformersJS/README.md

-# In‑Browser ONNX Model Demo (Qwen / Llama)
+# In‑Browser ONNX Model Demo (Qwen / Llama + more)

 This project demonstrates running ONNX language models directly in the browser using WebGPU and a bundled Transformers IIFE.
 It's a lightweight, local demo that downloads models at runtime and runs inference inside a Web Worker.

+The demo uses the [ONNX Runtime Web](https://onnxruntime.ai/docs/tutorials/web/) backend via the [Transformers.js](https://github.com/huggingface/transformers.js) library.

 ONNX is the [Open Neural Network Exchange format](https://onnx.ai/) that enables interoperability between AI frameworks (PyTorch, TensorFlow, Caffe2) and across platforms.
 This demo uses the [ONNX Runtime Web](https://onnxruntime.ai/docs/tutorials/web/) backend via the [Transformers.js](https://github.com/huggingface/transformers.js) library.

-# In‑Browser ONNX Model Demo (Qwen / Llama + more)

-This project demonstrates running ONNX language models directly in the browser using WebGPU and a bundled Transformers IIFE.
-It's a lightweight, local demo that downloads models at runtime and runs inference inside a Web Worker.

-The demo uses the [ONNX Runtime Web](https://onnxruntime.ai/docs/tutorials/web/) backend via the [Transformers.js](https://github.com/huggingface/transformers.js) library.

 What's in this repo